 4) Caprese Breakfast

-Why choose this for breakfast: Caprese is a three minute assemble breakfast for a vacation feeling.
+The pitch for Caprese Breakfast: Caprese is a three-minute assemble breakfast for a vacation feeling.
 With fresh mozzarella cheese, tomatoes, and basil on a slice of bread, you have a full meal that can also be enjoyed as a snack.

 Slice your best-ripe tomato and fresh mozzarella into 1/4-inch rounds.
 Spread a layer of basil leaves on top of a slice of toasted whole-grain bread.
 If you have it, drizzle some balsamic vinegar or glaze on top.
 Adding a sprinkle of dried oregano to the tomatoes really captures the essence of an Italian breakfast.

-Swap: burrata for mozzarella if you want it creamier (and a bit more posh).
-Heirloom tomatoes are worth the cost when they’re in season.
+Optional: Use burrata or mozzarella for a creamier (and slightly more gourmet) version.
+Heirloom tomatoes are worth the price when they’re in season.

 5) Greek Yogurt Bowl

-For an even thicker, higher protein option, use: Skyr (Icelandic) Cottage cheese fills the same nutritional niche but with a different texture.
+Optional: Other thicker, higher protein alternatives are Skyr (Icelandic) or cottage cheese.
+They fill the same nutritional niche but have a different texture.

 6) Avocado Toast